You are here

 DANIEL ROSS, Holyoke, Massachusetts.
 As CEO and principal of DAISA Enterprises LLC, Daniel specializes in supporting development of sustainable and equitable food & environmental enterprises, working with entrepreneurs to strengthen strategies and access capital, as well as the mission-driven investors and funders wanting to maximize their impact.
 He is co-founder and Director of eKutir Global, scaling cutting-edge mobile technology proven to increase yields and sustainability for 60,000 smallholder farmers India to partners worldwide.
 Daniel is Visiting Assistant Professor of Social Entrepreneurship at Hampshire College and as Chief Operating Officer at Wholesome Wave he launched the Investments program, connecting “food hubs” with impact investment capital, developed new collaborations and strategies to support the scaling of the Fruit & Vegetable Prescription Program into the health system.
 Daniel was Executive Director of Nuestras Raíces, a grass-roots organization to promote economic, human and community development in Holyoke, Massachusetts through projects relating to food, agriculture and the environment.
 He has helped community members start over a dozen small food and agriculture businesses, launched Energía worker and NGO-owned energy-efficiency services company employing formerly incarcerated young people.
 He holds an MBA from MIT Sloan, MIT Sloan Fellow for Innovation and Global Leadership, MIT Legatum Fellow for Development and Entrepreneurship.

-JONAH FERTIG, Durham, Maine.
-Jonah is a Cooperative Development Specialist with the Cooperative Development Institute in the Cooperative Food Systems programs.
+JONAH FERTIG-BURD, Durham, Maine.
+Jonah Fertig-Burd is the Director of Cooperative Food System programs with the Cooperative Development Institute.
 He works with farmers, food producers, cooks, distributors, and community members to develop democratic businesses.
-He is a co-founder and board member of the Maine Farm and Sea Cooperative and has served as a development coordinator for the nation’s first farm & sea-to-institution cooperative.
-He also works with New American farmers, assisting them in developing cooperatives and helped Somali Bantu Farmers in Lewiston form New Roots Cooperative, the first New American owned cooperative and farm in Maine.
+He is a co-founder and board member of the Maine Farm and Sea Cooperative, the nation’s first farm & sea-to-institution cooperative.
+He works with New American farmers, assisting them in developing cooperatives and helped Somali Bantu Farmers in Lewiston form New Roots Cooperative, the first New American owned cooperative and farm in Maine.
 Previously, he co-founded Local Sprouts Cooperative in Portland, Maine and helped develop it into a successful worker-owned cafe.
-He has been involved in community gardening organizing in Portland and New York City and has taught gardening and cooking in schools and afterschool programs in the Portland area since 2003.
-He also co-founded the Greater Portland Community Land Trust in Portland and was a founding member of the Mayor’s Initiative for a Healthy and Sustainable Food System, as well as the Cooperative Design Lab.
-He is a facilitator for the Sustainable Food Systems Leadership Institute, as well as a speaker at statewide, regional and national conferences about cooperatives in the food system.
+He also co-founded the Greater Portland Community Land Trust in Portland and was a founding member of the Mayor’s Initiative for a Healthy and Sustainable Food System.
+He is currently on the Board of the Cooperative Fund of New England and Good Food Council of Lewiston-Auburn.
+He is a facilitator and speaker at statewide, regional and national conferences about cooperatives in the food system.
+He is a current Local Economy Fellow with BALLE (Business Alliance for Local Living Economies) and a former Worker Cooperative Developer Fellow with the Democracy at Work Institute.
+He is a graduate of the Sustainable Food Systems Leadership Institute and Food Solutions New England Leadership Institute.
 He lives with his partner and two kids at Celebration Tree Farm in Durham, Maine.

 CLARK ARRINGTON, Philadelphia, Pennsylvania.
 Clark R. Arrington is an experienced attorney and educator who has supported socially responsible businesses around the world, currently serving as legal counsel for The Working World.
 Clark has taught and practiced Business Law in Tanzania and Tunisia.
 Clark served as Chair, General Counsel and Capital Coordinator of Equal Exchange and in addition to the Cooperative Fund of New England has served on the boards of the ICA Group, and the Social Venture Network.